 Sonic Grade: F

 The 30th Anniversary Heavy Vinyl pressing is TOO BRIGHT.
 There is a boost in the top end, probably right around the 12K region, which is a very poor mastering choice the late Doug Sax apparently made, a choice that is surely not doing this recording any favors.
-In the case of this new pressing in fact, it’s positively ruinous.
+In fact, in the case of this new pressing, it’s positively ruinous.

 The following is reproduced from a letter we received, with our reply, regarding the Heavy Vinyl pressing of Dark Side discussed above.